CarluerJB/Heritability_estimation_NGG/README.md

 # Heritability_estimation_NGG

-Heritability_estimation_NGG is a set of tool based on scikit and keras.
+Heritability_estimation_NGG is a script designed to estimate heritability gain in multidimentional GWAS analysis.

 This code has been designed by CARLUER Jean-Baptiste for research purpose : "Link to the paper"